fishbrain/job-assignment-android-engineer/README.md

 **General Guidelines**

 A base project is provided in this Git-repo as a starting point so you don't have to implement the networking yourself.
-However, if you'd prefer - feel free to create a project from scratch.
+However, if you want to you can create a project from scratch.

 The solution needs to contain tests and the design/structure of the application code should be production ready.